geopython/diving-into-pygeoapi/workshop/content/docs/publishing/ogcapi-features.md

     ```
     </div>

-    Then you can run for example OGR commandline tools.
+    Then you can run for example OGR command line tools.
 Base command is `docker run -it --rm ghcr.io/osgeo/gdal:alpine-small-latest`.
     This runs the Docker container interactively (`-it`) and removes the container on exit (`--rm`).
 Below are examples.

     Ask GDAL/OGR for available Vector formats:
     <div class="termy">